 Please note that the minimum stay for this property is 7 nights

-Maison Sebastien is listed with us by the managing agent Olivers Travels.
+Maison Sebastien is listed in affiliation with Olivers Travels.

 Originally a 14th century lookout tower, this hilltop house in Provence provides 360-degree views of the surrounding oak forest and lush landscapes below, accommodating 13 travellers in comfort and style.

 Thoughtfully restored with rustic and contemporary décor, the house has an inviting ambience and plenty of comfortable places to relax – from the open living space with a wood-burning stove, to the cinema room, or the sun loungers by the pool overlooking the valley.